 |Region of Switzerland||Higher and Middle Management||Lower management||Entry level management||Non-management position|

 (BS, BL, AG)

 What is the minimum wage in my canton?

 Each canton has the authority to institute its own minimum wage through a referendum.
 Swiss voters rejected a national minimum wage of 23 Swiss francs an hour in 2014.
-Some cantons and local communities have instituted their own minimum wage, and some who have started a business in Switzerland having also agreed on a minimum wage with their workforces which usually account for between 19 and 24 Swiss francs.
+Some cantons and local communities have instituted their own minimum wage, and some who have started a business in Switzerland have also agreed on a minimum wage with their workforces which usually accounts for between 19 and 24 Swiss francs.
 The official minimum wages are:

 |Community||Minimum wage (Swiss francs per hour)|

 |Canton Basel Stadt||21|